Who are the Houthis and why is the US targeting them?

 Who backs the Houthis and how do they get their weapons?

-The US says Iran enabled the Houthis to target ships, and President Biden has sent a "private message" to Tehran urging it to stop.
+The US says Iran enabled the Houthis to target ships, and President Biden sent a "private message" to Tehran urging it to stop.
 Iran has denied involvement.

 Saudi Arabia and the US say Iran has smuggled weapons - including drones, and cruise and ballistic missiles - to the Houthis during Yemen's civil war in violation of a UN arms embargo.